c-spark/cspark-ts-sdk/docs/readme.md

 in a more efficient and streamlined way, which is intended to help you save time and effort during development.

-If you have any questions or need help with the SDK, feel free to reach out to the Coherent team.
-We are always happy to help you with your projects and provide you with the support you need.
+If you have any questions or need help with the SDK, feel to create an issue or submit a pull request on the [GitHub repository](../CONTRIBUTING.md).

 Happy coding! 🚀